aimms/how-to/Articles/362/362-internationalizing-time-referencing.rst

 .. image:: images/InputDataTable.png
     :align: center

-When team members from different locations communicate with each other about various events, they use the timezone UTC.
+When team members from different locations communicate with each other about various events, they use the timezone ``UTC``.
-When team members within one location communicate with each other, they use the local timezone, including daylight saving time.
+When team members within one location communicate with each other, they use the local timezone, including daylight saving time, in AIMMS: ``localDST``.

 The model used to create the images shown can be :download:`downloaded here <model/time-ref.zip>`